avysogorets/Rubiks-Cube/README.md

 # RubiksCube
 This is a simulation of the Rubik's cube.
-The program is allows you to succesively perform any of the basic 90^o rotations.
+The program allows you to succesively perform any of the basic 90^o rotations.
 The permutation representation of the cube is from "Group Theory and the Rubik's Cube" by Janet Chen.

 -----------